ethankennerly/predicting-player-retention/README.md

 Filter CSV to users whose first event was at least 14 days before the last event in dataset.

-Randomly sample CSV rows of 10 users with an opportunity to be retained.
+Randomly sample CSV rows of 20% users with an opportunity to be retained in separate test CSV.

 TODO:

-Randomly assign 80% users to training CSV and 20% to test CSV.
+Predict retention in test CSV.
+Compare to actual retention.

+For a baseline of noise, predict and compare random data.

 Generalize uid,time,event column names.